lakshya-05/DSA/README.md

 # DSA
-Programs on various data structures.
+Programs on various data structures like arrays and linked lists.
+These are majorly of :
+-Stack
+-Queue
+-Tree